Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ![run-android-studio](.doc/run_android_studio.png)

-## Explore

-### Build
+### Configuration

 The current version of CameraKit SDK is not yet available on public Maven repositories however this project includes an embedded [maven](./maven) repository of all CameraKit artifacts required to build.
-All CameraKit artifacts are published under a single version and it is possible to pick and choose the dependencies necessary for your specific project:
+All CameraKit artifacts are published under a single version (see [CHANGELOG](../../../CHANGELOG.md) for a summary of changes in each release) and it is possible to pick and choose the dependencies necessary for your specific project:

 ```groovy
     implementation "com.snap.camerakit:camerakit-partner:$cameraKitVersion"